dariaomelkina/bionics_project/README.md

 ![raw signal](images/raw.png)
 ![processed signal](images/final.png)

 More information about data, processing pipeline, classification and more illustrations are available in the [according jupyter notebook](src/EMG_processing.ipynb).
-Classification in still under development.

 ## Sources/literature:
 * **EMG data**